Royal Vauxhall Tavern: Sunday Social

 Sunday Social is a Sunday afternoon event which combines drag performers and DJs.

 Duckie

 Duckie is an avant garde club night which used to be hosted by Amy Lamé every Saturday night at the RVT, starting in the mid 1990s.
 According to the venue, Duckie provided "queer heritage, performance art and honky-tonk".
 The event's disc jockeys, known as "The Readers Wifes"[sic], play Britpop, disco, hi-NRG, easy listening, glam rock, rock, contemporary pop, new romantics and punk.
 Duckie had its last night at the RVT in 2022.
 It still runs a regular event hosted by Azara Meghie at the Eagle in Vauxhall.

 Beefmince

-Beefmince is a twice-monthly Friday night club night.
+Beefmince is a twice-monthly Friday (now Saturday) night club night.

 Anthem

-Anthem is an in-house bi-monthly Friday night club night featuring trance and euro tracks and mixes.
+Anthem is an in-house bi-monthly Friday night club night featuring trance and euro tracks and mixes but following the “retirement” of its promoter no longer runs.

 David Hoyle

 The performance artist David Hoyle intermittently hosts an avant-garde cabaret show.